Monthly Image Competition

 Annual Photo Competition Rules

-In 2019 the Board of Directors voted to change the The Annual Print Competition to the The Annual Photo Competition (APC).
-This competition is the flagship competition of the UPAA.
-Judging the APC occurs online each year around the time of the Annual Symposium.
-Images are judged on a scale of 1 to 7.
-This is a unique process allowing all members to have voice in choosing the very best in higher ed photography.
-It also insures consistency and understanding of the effort required to make an exceptional photograph.
-The APC in conjunction with the Monthly Image Competition determine the highest award of the UPAA, Photographer of the Year (POY).
+In 2019 the Board of Directors voted to change the Annual Print Competition to the Annual Photo Competition (APC).
+This competition is the flagship competition of the UPAA and takes place at the end of the academic year.
+Judging for the APC occurs online around the time of the Annual Symposium, which takes place in summer.
+This is a unique process which challenges those entering to choose what they feel is their best work from the past year, to be judged by their peers.
+The APC, in conjunction with the Monthly Image Competition, determines the highest award of the UPAA, Mark Philbrick Photographer of the Year (POY).
 The POY is chosen by the board based on the scores in both the APC and the MIC, 65% APC and 35% MIC.

 Nikon Shoot Out Competition